Golf at the 2020 Summer Olympics – Women's individual

 The women's individual golf event at the 2020 Summer Olympics took place from 4 to 7 August 2021 at the Kasumigaseki Country Club.
 60 golfers from 35 nations competed.
-Nelly Korda of the United States took gold, Mone Inami of Japan and Lydia Ko of New Zealand tied for second with Inami taking the silver in a sudden-death playoff.
+Nelly Korda of the United States took gold, and Mone Inami of Japan and Lydia Ko of New Zealand tied for second with Inami taking the silver in a sudden-death playoff.
+For Ko, it was her second consecutive Olympic medal after a silver in 2016.

 Background

 The first Olympic golf tournaments took place at the second modern Games in Paris 1900.
 Men's and women's events were held.
 Golf was featured again at the next Games, St. Louis 1904 with men's events (an individual tournament as well as a team event).
 The 1908 Games in London were also supposed to have a golf competition, but a dispute led to a boycott by all of the host nation's golfers, leaving only a single international competitor and resulting in the cancellation of the event.
-Golf would disappear from the Olympic programme from then until returning in 2016.
+Golf would disappear from the Olympic program until returning in 2016.